Hawaii Marijuana Possession Laws

 How Much Weed Is a Felony in Hawaii?

-Although persons with qualifying medical conditions may possess medical marijuana, it is generally illegal to carry marijuana above three grams in Hawaii.
-Some factors can impact the gravity of the penalty an individual receives for possessing more than three grams of weed in Hawaii, including:
+Although persons with qualifying medical conditions may possess medical marijuana, it is generally illegal to carry marijuana more than 3 grams in Hawaii.
+While being in possession of less than 1 lb. of cannabis is a misdemeanor, anyone caught with 1 lb. or more of weed in Hawaii will be charged with a felony.

 What Are the Penalties for 1st Time Offense of Possession of Weed in Hawaii?